II. Epidemiology

 4. White Blood Cell scans increase sensitivity

-XI.
+XII.
 Management: Cellulitis in Comorbid Diabetes Mellitus

 1. Antibiotic Course

-1. IV antibiotics for first 5-7 days for severe infections and Osteomyelitis
+1. IV Antibiotics for first 5-7 days for severe infections and Osteomyelitis

 2. Duration 7-14 days